Gabe Feldman has emerged as one of the leading voices in the country in the growing field of sports law.

 He is regularly quoted in the New York Times, Wall Street Journal, USA Today and other newspapers throughout the country, and he has made numerous appearances on national television and radio.
 Most recently, he served as the on-air legal analyst for the NFL Network during the NFL lockout.

-Feldman is editor of The Sports Lawyers Journal, a law journal devoted to the study of sports law, and The Sports Lawyer, a monthly on-line sports law newsletter, and is a regular contributor to the Sports Law Blog.
-He is the Director of Publications for the Sports Lawyers Association, the co-author of one of the leading sports law casebooks in the country, Sports Law: Cases and Materials, and has been published in a variety of journals and periodicals.
-He also serves on the Board of Directors of Athletes for Hope, a non-profit organization created to harness the power of sports to impact social change.
-He teaches Antitrust, Sports Law, Negotiation and Mediation, and Contracts.
+Feldman is editor of The Sports Lawyers Journal, a law journal devoted to the study of sports law, and The Sports Lawyer, a monthly online newsletter, and is a contributor to Grantland.com and the Sports Law Blog.
+He is director of publications for the Sports Lawyers Association; co-authored of one of the leading sports law casebooks in the country, Sports Law: Cases and Materials; and has been published in a variety of journals and periodicals.
+He also serves on the board of directors of the Sports Lawyers Association and Athletes for Hope, a nonprofit organization created to harness the power of sports to impact social change.
+He teaches Antitrust, Sports Law, Negotiation and Mediation and Contracts.

 Sports Law Year in Review

 Fall 2013 – Antitrust, The Role of the Commissioner in Professional Sports

 Spring 2014 – Sports Law: Antitrust and Labor; Negotiation and Mediation Advocacy